Almond Fudge Cakes

-I teach in a school with 3-4 teachers per grade.
+I teach in a school with three to four teachers per grade.
 I bake this cake in small springform pans so that each group can grab a cake before school and divide it among themselves later.
-Sometimes I slice the cakes into 3 or 4 slices and fill one layer with strawberry preserves or cherry pie filling.—Carleen Johns, Brownwood, Missouri
+Sometimes I slice the cakes into three or four slices and fill one layer with strawberry preserves or cherry pie filling. —Carleen Johns, Brownwood, Missouri

 - 1 package chocolate cake mix (regular size)

 - 3/4 cup water